 The hill-tribe villages in the adjacent hills are probably the main attraction though and whilst it is currently not permitted to stay overnight in them there are many villages within easy reach of the town.
 As well as the Shan, the region’s predominant ethnic group you can also visit Akha, Akhu, Palaung, Lahu, Wa and Enn villages.
 Some, such as the Enn and Akhu are unique to this area too.

-Some of the popular villages local guides will lead you to do have nascent tourist ‘industries’ and yes inhabitants will try and sell you their handicrafts but we found the current level is ideal in so far as the locals have an incentive to wear traditional dress, invite you into their houses, offer you tea and explain about their cultures and are more than happy to pose for photos but are still far from cynical or blase about the whole phenomena, (yet)!
+Some of the popular villages do have nascent tourist ‘industries’ and yes inhabitants will try and sell you their handicrafts but we found the current level is ideal in so far as the locals have an incentive to wear traditional dress, invite you into their houses, offer you tea and explain about their cultures and are more than happy to pose for photos but are still far from cynical or blase about the whole phenomena, (yet)!

 Do go with a local guide who can communicate with the villagers; explain about their cultures and warn you of dos and don’t in the villages and however friendly the residents are please act with respect and whatever the guide may say, it is still polite to ask before taking photographs.